 This is the page destination for your visitors once they click.
 If you’ve set up a special landing page or have a specific blog post you’re highlighting, you will provide that URL here.

 Step 2, identifying your campaign:

-Campaign Source: Most customers simply put “Xink” here.
+Campaign Source: Most customers put “Xink” here.

 Campaign Name: This is the overall campaign name you’re working under.
-So if you have a product launch in planning or are promoting a new piece of content, you’d identify that here.
+So if you plan a product launch or are promoting a new piece of content, you’d identify that here.
 In this example, I’m promoting our blog.

-Hit “submit” and you’re on your way.
+Hit “submit”, and you’re on your way.
 Google will then provide a URL in the box below.

-As you can see this example has provided this URL:
+As you can see, this example has provided this URL:

 So, what does this look like in Google Analytics?

-You can see that my classification has been recognized by Google Analytics in the Source and Medium category, and the traffic and related website performance indicators are tracked.
+You can see that Google Analytics has recognized my classification in the Source and Medium categories, and the traffic and related website performance indicators are tracked.
 I’ve even gone the extra step to identify a goal conversion on Xink.io (visitors who arrive via a Signature and request a trial), which also shows in this example.

 Integrating with Google Analytics is a pretty easy way to get a secondary level of analytics on how well your email signature campaigns perform.